guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 Efficiently switching between different phases of rapid prototyping can be really hard.
 Sticking to our planning, and really switching phases when required will help us overcome this hazard.

 ##### Tasks
-Based research we are going to create a vision which in account the needs of the intended uses.
+Based on our research we are going to create a vision which takes into account the needs of the intended uses.
 Because we’re going to use the rapid prototyping method the vision and concept will be thoroughly tested on it’s fitness and improved where needed.
+To be able to efficiently use the rapid prototyping method, we'll have to look into our possible hazards, and on how to dodge them.
+We will do this by looking online at how seasoned rapid prototype experts have tackled these issues.

 After distilling our vision from the research we have to make the vision concrete by making a proper concept  and a visualisation of the concept.
 The concept should be easy to understand by others with little knowledge on the subject.

 ##### Results